 The iconic hotel wears the soul of Portugal on it’s sleeve, with art-deco interiors, set against a collection of important contemporary local artwork, and outside from the bedrooms and the rooftop fitness centre you can view the city’s rolling hills, brown roofs and even the sea beyond.
 A huge marble lobby area, which leads into a formal lounge area, where guests can relax before and after dining in the Varanda Restaurant.

 The décor throughout the hotel is grand, there are chandeliers and huge flower displays on gilded furniture, as well as collections of modern Portuguese art, from tapestries to sculptures and paintings.
 You can also dine on the terrace at the Varanda Bar is you want the alfresco style of dining, or you can head to the luxury spa in the basement, where you will find a 18-metre pool, with spa and sauna rooms.

 Here they are, the five best day trips from Lisbon…

 The surrounding regions of Lisbon offer tourists a stunning natural beauty, beyond the busy city of Lisbon.
 There are an array of fascinating historic towns and glorious sandy beaches.
 The number of day trips from Lisbon can extend your holiday to the city by a few days, and I would definitely recommend anyone visiting Lisbon to add this extension to their trip.
 This guide will highlight the best day trips from Lisbon, and offer fruther information on what to do in these places.
+And if you’ve got another few days, check out this guide to visiting Ericeira and Travel Tips.
 The following list is some of my recommended day trips from Lisbon: